vivangkumar/skv/README.md

 ## Why?

-Just a quick project to demonstrate the basics of networking:
+Just a quick project to run through some of the concepts below
 - Implementing a TCP/IP server
 - Creating a TCP protocol
 - Encoding & decoding protocol messages